March 12, 2021

 Best Practice 2: Consolidate Roadshow Content In a Content Hub

-To make access to its on-demand webinars easier, Cequence also followed another best practice: make events available in a content hub.
+To make access to its on-demand webinars easier, Sim also followed another best practice: make events available in a content hub.

-On its resources page, Cequence lists out all of its gated content in a content hub and empowers its visitors to easily filter to the content they’re looking for.
+On the resources page, Sim’s team listed out all of the firm’s gated content in a content hub, empowering its visitors to easily filter to the content they’re looking for.
 Take a look:

 Best Practice 3: Give Roadshow Unique Branding